Help Jewish Pittsburgh Heal

-The Fund for Victims of Terror is Closed
+The Fund for Victims of Terror Has Been Finalized

 A committee of community leaders will distribute every dollar to people immediately affected by the anti-Semitic terror attack, in consultation with the three synagogues affected and the people affected.